 How to Celebrate Hispanic Heritage Month in Charlotte

-Although the annual Hola Charlotte Festival, the largest Hispanic Heritage celebration in the city, will be a virtual event this year, there are still a variety of ways to show your support for the Hispanic community in Charlotte.
+Along with the Hola Charlotte Festival, the largest Hispanic Heritage celebration in Charlotte, there are a variety of ways to celebrate and show your support for the Hispanic community in Charlotte.

 For more than 40 years, Hispanic Heritage Month (Sept.
 15 to Oct.
 15) has been a time to celebrate the history, culture and achievements of past generations who came from Spain, Mexico, Central and South America and the Caribbean.
 Here are a few Hispanic businesses and movers and shakers that are making the Queen City a better place.

 Chilito Tacos is a pop-up breakfast taco cart created by Mexican American chef Hector González-Mora and partner, Sara Akhavan.
 González-Mora decided to open Chilito based on his Mexican and Los Angeles roots, ultimately bringing “a taste of LA in CLT.”
 The popular eatery aims to bring something fresh to the Queen City by offering special pop-ups at Charlotte area businesses, hosting collaborations with fellow small business owners and having custom private dinner experiences.

 What to order: Breakfast tacos, of course!
 Chef Hector’s favorite is the pork belly; Sara’s is the barbacoa.
 They also offer taco bar caterings for groups of 20 or more, including Hector's family favorite – jalisco style birria, deep-flavored cuts of beef with a broth of more than three types of dark chiles.
 Apart from their tacos, catch them popping up with themed dinner pop-ups offering a new menu item every time, from chicken tinga tostadas to fresh Mexican ceviche to deep fried empanadas.
 Their latest obsession?
 Churros.